-Stella Maris was the first service of its kind in Northern Ireland set up as a response to help people with entrenched alcohol issues who were rough sleeping in Belfast.
+Stella Maris was the first service of its kind in Northern Ireland and was set up to help people with entrenched alcohol issues who were rough sleeping in Belfast.

 Depaul opened Stella Maris in conjunction with Helm Housing Association, now Radius Housing, in September 2005.
-This project works on the dual principles of harm reduction and low threshold, meaning we work with people in a way that they can manage and support them to make more positive choices in relation to their addiction issues mainly alcohol.
+This project works on the dual principles of harm reduction and low threshold, meaning we work with people in a way that encourages them to make more positive choices in relation to their addiction issues, mainly alcohol.

 Stella Maris provides a home for up to 23 long-term homeless street drinkers, who have ongoing issues with daily drinking.
 The residents very often have associated mental health issues, general health issues and diminished life and living skills.
 Stella Maris accepts both men and women over the age of 18.